charlesll/rampy/README.md

 *Installation of gcvspline is necessary for use of the `rampy.rameau()` class.*

-- cvxpy v 1.0 or higher, for using the rampy.mixing() function.
+- cvxpy v 1.0 or higher.
+As for gcvspline, the installation of cvxpy can cause problems for Windows users due to missing compiler.
+See instructions from cvxpy in this case.

+*Installation of gcvspline is necessary for use of the `rampy.mixing()` class.*

 Additional libraries for model fitting may be wanted: